 Title/s: Senior Lecturer of Fine Arts in Drawing, Painting & Printmaking

 Rafael E. Vera was born and raised in Maracaibo, Venezuela, and presently lives with his wife and two kids in the city of Chicago.

 He received his BFA and MFA from The School of the Art Institute of Chicago where he was a recipient of the Edward L. Ryerson Fellowship Award and the George L. and Roman Siegel Fellowship Award.
 In 2013, he received the 3Arts Ragdale Residency Fellowship.
-Before becoming a full time lecturer in Painting, Drawing and Printmaking at Loyola University, he taught for The School of the Art Institute of Chicago and Northeastern Illinois University.
+Before becoming a full time lecturer in Drawing, Painting and Printmaking, and the Director of the Fine Arts Department at Loyola University Chicago, he taught for The School of the Art Institute of Chicago and Northeastern Illinois University.
 Vera has been teaching undergraduate students since 2005.

 M.F.A.
 The School of the Art Institute of Chicago, 2002

 B.F.A.
 The School of the Art Institute of Chicago, 2000